Nocturnex/Project-3701/README.md

 # Project-3701
-This is my first project.
-It may become an awesome thing based on HTML
+This Project tends to be a playground for my HTML-Skills.
+I'll test some Codes in HTML and JavaScript and put them together in this project.